 This feature is new in version 0.11.

-To access this tab, a user must have one of the following permissions: 'TRAC_ADMIN', 'PERMISSION_ADMIN', 'PERMISSION_ADD', 'PERMISSION_REMOVE'.
-The permissions can be granted using the 'trac-admin' command (more on 'trac-admin' below):
+To access this tab, a user must have 'TRAC_ADMIN' privileges.
+This can be performed as follows (more on the 'trac-admin' script below):

 '''

 $ trac-admin /path/to/projenv permission add bob TRAC_ADMIN

 '''